 32- Easy illustration for collapse load for indeterminate beam.

-Collapse load for indeterminate beam.
+Collapse load for an indeterminate beam.

 What is the difference between the equilibrium or static method and the kinematics or mechanism method?
 From Prof. Capprani’s structural analysis III.